jackisrong/movie-awards/README.md

 ## Features
 * A search box that displays results as you're typing.
 Results contain the movie poster (if available), the title, the year of release, along with a button to nominate it.
 The button gets disabled if the movie is already nominated and re-enabled if removed from nominations.
 * Search results use infinite scroll to display more results.
 Once you scroll to the end of the 10 results provided per page by the API, it automatically loads the next 10.
-* Nominations get stored to local storage in case you want to come back later and see your nominations again.
+* Nominations are displayed in a list with button to remove them and animation when they are added or removed.
+They are also stored to local storage in case you want to come back later and see your nominations again.
 * Banner that tells you when you've nominated 5 movies.

 ## Limitations and Improvements